Join Our Team!

 PHYSICIAN - FAmily physician/general practitioner

-Department: Medical / Part time to Full time available
+Department: Medical / Part time, Full time, Locum positions

 The Physician will show a high level of clinical skill and competence in combination with exceptional communication skills with team members and patients who may be vulnerable for complex medical or social reasons.
 They are willing and able to participate as a prescriber of Opioid Agonist Therapy integrated with primary care to patients where needed or will obtain this competency shortly after joining the service.
 They will have a good understanding of, and commitment to addressing the social determinants of health in their contact with patients and in their interactions with the wider team.